nicusX/k8s-terraform-ansible-sample/README.md

 # Kubernetes not the hardest way (or "Provisioning a Kubernetes Cluster on AWS using Terraform and Ansible")

 The goal of this sample project is provisioning AWS infrastructure and Kubernetes cluster, using Terraform and Ansible.
-This is not meant to be production-ready, but to provide a realistic example, beyond the usual "Hello, world" ones.
+It is not meant to be production-ready, but to provide a realistic example, beyond the usual "Hello, world" ones.

 Please refer to the companion blog posts: https://opencredo.com/kubernetes-aws-terraform-ansible-1/ ‎